 Before we get into the breeds that are labeled the most “aggressive” or “dangerous”, we want to point out that in almost every case of an aggressive dog, the owner is the one responsible for the accident.
 Poor training, socialization, and improper rewarding of problem behaviors will give any dog the lack of structure it does not desire to be a well balanced and properly behaved canine.
 Lack of leadership and lack of physical stimulation means that any well-intentioned dog can end up being aggressive.

 The breeds listed below are breeds that have either been known to “bite” or are in the top 10 of all breeds in caused fatalities from 2005 to 2017.
-Causation does not imply representation, and it just so happens that many awful dog owners end up owning breeds that are strong-willed, causing behavioral problems in their environment.
+Causation does not imply representation.
+It just so happens that many awful dog owners end up owning breeds that are strong-willed.
+This can cause behavioral problems in their environment, leading to undesired aggression.
 We truly believe at Love Your Dog that all dogs can be trained properly and live a happy, meaningful life.
-But the bottom line is some breeds have a reputation, and that’s been handed down somewhere along the line.
+But the bottom line is some breeds have a reputation.
+Those reputations have been handed down somewhere along the line.
 Let’s look at the 20 most likely breeds to be labeled as “dangerous” or “aggressive.”

 The tiny Chihuahua may not have the formidable stature of some of the others on this list, but that shouldn’t have you underestimate their ferocity.
 Weighing, on average, under 10 pounds this lap dog can sometimes be treated more as an accessory than an animal.
 They are typically built with an apple head or a deer head, and the head type doesn’t really make them more or less aggressive.

-In fact, it’s worth noting that the Chihuahua likely inflicts more bites per breed than just about any other dog breed.
-This has little to do with the genetics of the breed, but far more due to the fact that many owners with small dogs do not correct problem behavior early enough.
-Chihuahua aggression will often go unchecked or even encouraged, resulting in a small dog that is just as every bit as aggressive as the most feared Pitbull or Rottweiler.
+The Chihuahua likely inflicts more bites per breed than just about any other dog breed.
+This has little to do with their genetics.
+It has far more due to the fact that many owners with small dogs do not correct problem behavior early.
+Chihuahua aggression will often go unchecked or even encouraged because owners think it’s “cute.”
+This results in owning a small dog that is just as every bit as aggressive as the most feared Pitbull or Rottweiler.

 Pitbull Terriers have a bad reputation.
 They were once considered the “nanny dog” by many families in the United States during the mid-1900s after World War II.
 They fought with soldiers during the war and were considered to be great family protectors.